Tyler-g-hudson/image-sandbox/README.md

 When debugging and developing, it can be useful to open a bash shell on an image and navigate within the generated container.
 WIGWAM contains a simple tool for this:

-**IMAGE\_TAG:** The name of any docker image on your system and it will open a bash session within a container on the image.
+**IMAGE\_TAG:** The name of any Docker image on your system and it will open a bash session within a container on the image.
 Note that the shell will typically give certain warnings like "I have no name!" – this is expected, as the host user is not necessarily reflected in the image, and should not substantially impair the user.

 ## Lockfile Generation Tool